 Real-Life Use Cases of VoC Analytics

 As mentioned earlier, the VoC data you choose to collect should match specific business objectives.
 This way you will be able to release product/services improvements that actually lead to tangible benefits.
-In fact, Gartner predicts that this year, will redirect their investments in CX innovations.
+In fact, Gartner predicts that this year, 50% of businesses will redirect their investments in CX innovations.

 But some market leaders are already actively using voice of the market to shape up their product vision and deliver better service.
 Below are several voice of customer examples in action worth exploring if you want to develop a winning VoC program and CX strategy.